Pylons/pyramid/docs/narr/views.rst

        name="hello.html"
        />

-This indicates that when :mod:`repoze.bfg` identifies that the :term:`view name` is ``hello.html`` and the context is of any type, the ``.views.hello_world`` view callable will be invoked.
+This indicates that when :mod:`pyramid` identifies that the :term:`view name` is ``hello.html`` and the context is of any type, the ``.views.hello_world`` view callable will be invoked.